madprops/Separator/README.md

-This creates separators between items.
+This creates separators between items with some configurations.
+It takes elements with display:none into consideration to ignore them and don't add extra separators.

 ### Making An Instance